Dual Enrollment - University of Valley Forge

 Dual Enrollment

 The Dual Enrollment Program at the University of Valley Forge (UVF) allows high school students to take general education courses for college credit through dual enrollment.
 Each high school must determine whether high school credit will be granted for classes completed for college credit at UVF.
 A part-time Admissions Application is required.
 All courses are accredited and available online.
-UVF is accredited by the Middle States Commission on Higher Education and all dual enrollment courses are available online.
+UVF is accredited by the Middle States Commission on Higher Education.

 • Completed Dual Enrollment Application